w3c/wot-testing/events/2022.06.Online/README.md

 # Testfest
-To focus *completely* on testing and completing the Implementation Reports for *all* deliverables.
+To focus *completely* on testing and completing the Implementation Reports with a focus on Discovery and TD testing.

-Note that the Profile spec will still be "mutable" but we will still focus on testing assertions in an actual draft as opposed to proposing completely new items.
+Note that the Profile spec will still be "mutable".
+While we might prototype some tests we will defer detailed testing of Profiles to another
+Testfest in mid-July (to be organized).

 We also need to focus on gaps where features are at risk.

 ## Logistics